 Once you have enjoyed this garlic scape and basil pesto that tastes wonderful on freshly cooked pasta, you may throw away your other pesto recipes.
 Green garlic scapes are combined with fragrant basil, pine nuts or walnuts, Parmesan cheese, olive oil, and salt, to create a homemade sauce that's delicious on pasta, grilled meats, or just spread on a toasted baguette.
 This recipe freezes well, so you can make a big batch on the weekend for quick and easy weeknight meal preparation.

 06 of 07

-Here's a yummy, go-to pasta salad recipe that is dressed with a light homemade vinaigrette dressing featuring garlic scapes.
-It's a recipe ideal for cook-outs, picnics and other outdoor parties this summer, when you don't want to leave mayonnaise-based salads sitting in the sun.
+This pasta salad with spinach, chickpeas, and garlic scapes is a go-to recipe that is dressed with a light homemade vinaigrette dressing.
+It's a recipe ideal for cook-outs, picnics, and other outdoor parties this summer, when you don't want to leave mayonnaise-based salads sitting in the sun.
 Classic pasta salad gets a delicious dose of Middle Eastern flavor, with the addition of chickpeas, za'atar, tahini and minced garlic scapes in the dressing.

 07 of 07